Zeegomo/tirocinio/README.md

 Dataset will be read from stdin.

 If you launch the program without additional parameters it trains on a subset of the dataset (specified in `parameters.json`) and then tests the trained model on the whole sequence.
-The results of the evaluation task is available in `out.data` file, where the first line is the original data and the second is the predicted one.
+The results of the evaluation task is available in `out.data`, where the first line is the original data and the second is the predicted one.

 You can use `print.py` (requires matplotlib) to display those data.